What is an Immunomodulator, and How Does it Help Support Immunity?

 Q: What does “train the body’s immune system” mean?

 A: Training the body’s immune system refers to a newly recognized phenomenon that occurs when innate immune cells encounter specific pieces of microbes (living or non-living), causing the cells to adopt a more effective response to a future threat.
 In essence, this means that innate immune cells, after experiencing one of these training stimuli, retain a “memory” of the experience that allows them to respond more quickly and effectively when they encounter another pathogen.

 Q: How is innate immune training different from traditional immune memory?

-A: A key difference between innate immune training and the traditional immune memory we usually think of is how broad the trained response is.
-In traditional immune memory the immune system encounters a pathogen (for example, measles) through illness or vaccination and the adaptive immune system creates several types of specific molecules to recognize that pathogen (measles) in the future and block the body from becoming infected.
+A: A key difference between innate immune training and the traditional immune memory is how broad the trained response is.
+In traditional immune memory, the immune system encounters a pathogen (for example, measles) through illness or vaccination and the adaptive immune system creates several types of specific molecules to recognize that pathogen (measles) in the future and block the body from becoming infected.

-By contrast, in trained immunity the innate immune system’s encounter with living or non-living microbes (the “trainer” stimuli) adjusts the innate immune response to allow for a more efficient reaction toward other, different pathogens that are not related to the “trainer.”
+By contrast, in trained immunity, the innate immune system’s encounter with living or non-living microbes (the “trainer” stimuli) adjusts the innate immune response to allow for a more efficient reaction toward pathogens that are not related to the “trainer.”
 This more general effect is essential for immune defense because it is helpful to have some level of protection from pathogens you’ve never encountered before.

 Trained immunity, induced by an initial encounter with a training stimulus such as yeast beta glucan, results in an enhanced response to subsequent infections.
 Several different functions of immune cells are primed for a quicker activation from this process including the production of antimicrobial molecules.